Pattern Matching

 Variable Binding

-When you put a name in a pattern instead of a literal or wildcard, Loon binds the matched value to that name.
-This lets you extract data and give it a meaningful label in one step.
+Put a name in a pattern, where a literal or wildcard might go, and Loon binds the matched value to it.
+You extract the data and give it a meaningful label in a single step.

 [match [Some 42]